 I personally love using the Tray Readability Tool.
 It’s a simple and easy-to-use chrome extension to quickly get metrics.

 28. Affiliate Links.

-On the other hand, Amazon affiliate sites are often just glorified link building schemes.
-People using Fiverr content, and tons of shady backlinks.
+On the other hand, most Amazon affiliate sites are often just glorified link building schemes.
+People are using Fiverr content and tons of shady backlinks.
 This is the type of site that has little inherent value, so it borrows it from backlinks.
 These websites tend to get penalised with every Google update that comes out, no matter what strategy they seem to use.

 29. HTML errors/W3C validation.